 Typical thicknesses: 6 to 10 in.

-Finishes: When cast on edge, the tread and bottom remain as cast and typically will remain as such in the final construction.
-When they are cast upside down, the bottom will be troweled to the desired degree of smoothness and typically will remain exposed to view in the final construction.
+Finishes: When cast on edge, the tread and bottom remain as cast and generally will remain as such in the final construction.
+When they are cast upside down, the bottom will be troweled to the desired degree of smoothness and will mainly remain exposed to view in the final construction.
 Abrasive nosing pieces are often cast into the treads to create a non-slip surface.

 Stadium/arena raker beams are discussed under Beams and Columns.